 As your trees grow, prune in early spring, removing crossed or injured limbs and any branches which rub against each other.
 This allows light into the center of the tree.
 Don't cut short spurs from the main stem since these bear first fruit.

 The general rule is to prune less during the juvenile or early years, removing only the limbs that compete with desired limbs.
-Starting in year five, prune out shaded or crowded limbs annually in late winter.
+Apple and pear varieties with a natural upright habit should have their limbs spread to a 60-degree angle.